leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 `max_data` - 98th percentile value during flash presentation (TODO)
 `min_data` - 2nd percentile value during second half of flash presentation (TODO - include interval time after too).

-1. Find the range of timepoints during which all of the flash stimuli for each repetition were being presented.
+1. <b>Find the range of timepoints during which all of the flash stimuli for each repetition were being presented.</b>
 Similar to how the bar data is parsed, the difference between the frame positions is used to coarsely divide the data up into the different stimuli.
 For the flash stimuli the variable `idx` contains the timepoints that correspond to the start of the different flash stimuli.
 The same conditions as used for parsing the bar data are used to find the end of the 6 pixel flashes and these indices are stored in `idx_6px`.

 [ PNG - 0014 ]